Try intervals to maximize the fitness benefit of walking

 Why a little burst of effort can mean a lot

 Another possibility is that increased activity for short periods helps open the large blood vessels of the heart, reducing the risk of coronary artery disease.
 Researchers have also found that interval training can help lower your heart rate after training.
-A high heart rate—even without other risk factors—is a predictor of sickness and death from cardiovascular disease.
+A high heart rate—even without other risk factors—is a predictor of sickness and death from heart disease.

 Intervals 101

 Doing interval training can be a little trickier to figure out than other exercise regimens (like getting 150 weekly minutes of moderate-intensity exercise at a steady pace).
-But there are several ways to make sure you are increasing your rhythm the right amount.
+But there are several ways to make sure you are increasing your pace the right amount.

 A wearable fitness tracker can also help you determine your heart rate.
 If you don’t have one, you can count your pulse at your wrist for 30 seconds and double that number to get your beats per minute.